paulhenry46/revising-stuffs-CMS/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [paulhenry@paulhenry.eu](mailto:paulhenry@paulhenry.eu).
+If you discover a security vulnerability within Laravel, please send an e-mail to Paulhenry via [paulhenry@paulhenry.eu](mailto:paulhenry@paulhenry.eu).
 All security vulnerabilities will be promptly addressed.

 ## License